Coordination of Benefits Overview

 COBA Trading Partner Contact Information

 The Coordination of Benefits Agreement (COBA) Program establishes a nationally standard contract between CMS and other health insurance organizations that defines the criteria for transmitting enrollee eligibility data and Medicare adjudicated claim data.
 CMS has provided a COBA Trading Partners customer service contact list as an avenue for providers to contact the trading partners.
 The COBA Trading Partners document in the Download section below provides a list of automatic crossover trading partners in production, their identification number, and customer contact name and number.
-For additional information, select the COBA Trading Partners link found in the Related Links section below.
+For additional information, click the COBA Trading Partners link.

 The Medicare Learning Network (MLN) is a CMS initiative to ensure Medicare physicians, providers and supplies have immediate access to Medicare coverage and reimbursement rules in a brief, accurate, and easy to understand format.
-To access MLN Matters articles, click on the MLN Matters link found in the Related Links section below.
+To access MLN Matters articles, click on the MLN Matters link.

 - Help with File Formats and Plug-Ins